More About This Recipe

 You can’t really just stick a sprig of thyme in a glass and expect to get much flavor out of it, though.
 To really bring out some good thyme flavors, I like to make a quick simple syrup loaded with it.

 If you’ve never made simple syrup before, have no fear.
 It’s really easy and you only need three ingredients: sugar, water, and thyme.
 Combine all these in a pot and bring it to a simmer.
 Once it’s relatively cool, you can store it in an airtight container in the fridge for about two weeks without a problem.
 I like to store mine in a little canning jar for easy access!

 If you want to get super-fancy, you can also make some quick candied thyme sprigs to garnish the drink with.
 I’m not sure I would bother with this step unless you are trying to show off!

 If you want to, just get some nice fresh thyme sprigs and dip them in the thyme simple syrup.
 Then toss them with some sugar and let them dry for a few minutes.

 I tried a few different methods of candying the thyme sprigs and that is the method that worked the best and was easiest.
-The top row of sprigs on the below plate used a complicated method involving egg whites.
-I wasn’t very happy with how they turned out and it was a lot of work – just go with the simple syrup method.
+I tried a complicated method involving egg whites but I wasn’t very happy with how they turned out and it was a lot of work – just go with the simple syrup method.